lionello/lionello.github.io/_posts/2016-06-25-Lies-Damn-Lies-and-Statistics.markdown

 The "My bias" value controls how much each individual values his/her opinion over their neighbors'.
 A value of '1' means an individual values his/her own opinion as much as any other's.

+The "ratio" value controls the odds of being presented with correct information.
+Obviously, if the odds of finding correct information is lower than 50%, there's no chance the truth can prevail.
+However, it's interesting to see that even at a ratio of 0.51, misinformation completely disappears if we change the bias value to 0: extreme open mindedness, where my neighbors can override my wrong opinion.

 Use a large bias to simulate "social media", where my own opinion is being amplified.
 For example, a bias of 10 can be understood to mean that in addition to the 8 neighbors (neighboring pixels) and my own opinion, an individual can find another 9 opinions similar to his/her own, likely overriding the opinion of the neighborhood.
 With a large bias, the ratio between informed and misinformed approaches 50/50, eventhough the incorrect information is scarcer!

-The "ratio" value controls the odds of being presented with correct information.
-Obviously, if the odds of finding correct information is lower than 50%, there's no chance the truth can prevail.
-However, t's interesting to see that even at a ratio of 0.51, misinformation completely disappears if we change the bias value to 0: extreme open mindedness, where my neighbors can override my wrong opinion.

 <script type="text/javascript">
 var width = 600,